-- 17.14 UNDER Project Team and Initiation CHANGE Plan Team to Planning Team and Key Stakeholders - 171.4 UNDER Project Team and Initiation ADD Neighborhood Representatives and Residents, Major Institutions, Major Property Owners and Major Employers under Planning Team and Key Stakeholders - 17.14 UNDER Project Team and Initiation REMOVE minimum population of 10,000 and CHANGE Area Size from 15 to 30 square miles to approximately 5 plus square miles - 17.15 UNDER Implementation REMOVE the 's' in Neighborhoods Action Plans - 17.15 UNDER Implementation ADD new bullet: Targeted Revitalization Plans - 17.15 ADD AFTER LAST PARAGRAPH: Planning at all levels delineated in the existing and proposed CPP establishes a level of trust and expectations with plan participants and the larger community.
+- 17.14 UNDER Project Team and Initiation CHANGE Plan Team to Planning Team and Key Stakeholders - 17.14 UNDER Project Team and Initiation ADD Neighborhood Representatives and Residents, Major Institutions, Major Property Owners and Major Employers under Planning Team and Key Stakeholders - 17.14 UNDER Project Team and Initiation ADD - Define boundary of the study.
+Define the boundary of the community plan area, while, while ensuring that neighborhood boundaries remain intact. - 17.14 UNDER Project Team and Initiation REMOVE minimum population of 10,000 and CHANGE Area Size from 15 to 30 square miles to approximately 5 square miles - 17.15 UNDER Implementation REMOVE the 's' in Neighborhoods Action Plans - 17.15 UNDER Implementation ADD new bullet: Targeted Revitalization Plans - 17.15 ADD AFTER LAST PARAGRAPH: Planning at all levels delineated in the existing and proposed CPP establishes a level of trust and expectations with plan participants and the larger community.
 In order to ensure continued participation and buy-in from the community, City of San Antonio leadership, staff and partner agencies must utilize SA Tomorrow and subsequent plans at all levels as the guiding documents for decision-making and prioritization.
 Deviations from adopted plans should require a relatively rigorous process with meaningful community engagement.
 In addition, the process for granting variances and exceptions from SA Tomorrow policy and other more specific plans as articulated throughout this chapter, should be evaluated for transparency and efficacy.